tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * [sba_loans_encoded.csv](Activities/06-Stu_Random_Forest/Resources/sba_loans_encoded.csv)

-Walkthrough the solution and highlight the following:
+Walk through the solution and highlight the following:

-* The data used in this activity is the same that students used in the decision tree exercise, so data preprocessing is the same.
+* This activity uses the same data that students used in the decision tree exercise, so data preprocessing is the same.

 * The random forest model instance is created defining `n_estimators = 500` and `random_state = 78`.